SynapticSugar/CarND-Extended-Kalman-Filter-Project/README.md

 It can be seen that the RMSE met the criteria on ```Dataset 2``` with px, py, vx, and vy of ```[.0726, 0.0967, 0.4579, 0.4966]```.

-## Follows the correct Algorithm
+## Follows the Correct Algorithm

-The sensor fusion algortihm follows the general processing flow as taught in the class and is described as follows:
+The sensor fusion algorithm follows the general processing flow as taught in the class and is described as follows:

-The EKF convariances, state vector, and transition functions are set up right in the FusionEKF constructor.
-The first measurement update is used to seed the state vector with the initial position and velocity as well as the initial time measurement.
+The EKF convariances, state vector, and transition functions are set up in the first measurement update.
+Is is used to seed the state vector with the initial position and velocity, as well as the initial time measurement.

-For each measurement after this the algorithm will first predict the new location of the target using the linear state stransition function with the time delta.
-The process covariance matrix is also updated wiht the process noise and time delta.
+For each measurement after this, the algorithm will first predict the new location of the target using the linear state stransition function with the time delta.
+The process covariance matrix is also updated with the process noise and time delta.

-The update steps for the Lidar and Radar measurements are handled differently.
+The update steps for the lidar and radar measurements are handled differently.

-In the case of a Lidar measurement, the algorithm feeds the new predicted state, measured state, and uncertainty matrix directly into the ```Update()``` function and calculates the new state and uncertainty covariance following the typical Kalman Filter approach.
+In the case of a lidar measurement, the algorithm feeds the new predicted state, measured state, and uncertainty matrix directly into the ```Update()``` function and calculates the new state and uncertainty covariance following the typical Kalman filter approach.

-In the case of a Radar measurement, the Measurement Jacobian function is calculated and passed with the predicted state to the ```UpdateEKF()``` function.
+In the case of a radar measurement, the measurement Jacobian function is calculated and passed with the predicted state to the ```UpdateEKF()``` function.
 The predicted state is converted to polar coordinates first before calculating the new state esimate.

 The complete process flow diagram is shown below: